 Platelets play a key role in controlling blood loss following an injury, helping to prevent excessive bleeding.
 A low platelet count (thrombocytopenia) can result from various causes, such as autoimmune disorders, viral infections, or certain medications.
 On the other hand, a high platelet count (thrombocythemia) may increase the risk of developing blood clots that could lead to serious complications like stroke or heart attack.

 In summary, CBCs provide valuable information about your child's overall health by measuring key components within their bloodstream.
-Regular screening tests allow pediatricians to detect potential issues early on so they can be addressed promptly before becoming more severe problems later in life.
+Regular screening tests enable pediatricians to identify potential issues early on, enabling prompt resolution before they escalate into more severe problems later in life.

 The complete blood count (CBC) for children is an important tool in assessing a child's overall health and can provide insight into potential problems.
 Annual checkups and screening tests are also essential to ensure that children remain healthy throughout their development.